yiisoft/db-sqlite/README.md

 Overall, **Yii DataBase SQLite Extension** is a powerful tool for working with [SQLite] databases in PHP, and is well-suited for use in web applications built with the [YiiFramework].

-It is used in [Yii Framework] but can be used separately.
+It is used in [YiiFramework] but can be used separately.

 [SQLite]: https://www.sqlite.org/
 [YiiFramework]: https://github.com/yiisoft/core